 - Eat smaller meals, regularly spaced throughout the day: Because your blood sugar is lower during pregnancy (since more of it goes to your growing baby!), it’s best to eat smaller meals, regularly spaced throughout the day to avoid large fluctuations in blood sugar levels.
-This also helps reduce indigestion!
+This also helps reduce indigestion.

-- Drink plenty of water: Pregnant women need at least 3 liters of water per day for adequate hydration (more if they are exercising).
+- Drink plenty of water: Pregnant people need at least 3 liters of water per day for adequate hydration (more if they are exercising).
 Hydration aids digestion and elimination, fuels exercise and boosts metabolism.
 Plus, dehydration can induce feelings of hunger, and lead you to overeat.
 While juice hydrates, it also adds unnecessary calories and sugars (natural sugars are still sugar!), so keep a water bottle handy and sip throughout the day.

 - Listen to your body: During pregnancy, your body will very likely “tell” you what you need.
 Listen to those “cravings” and consider the qualities or nutrients inherent in those foods.
 For example, craving orange juice?
-Maybe your body wants some Vitamin C, and you can opt for an orange instead, which provides some extra fiber and less sugar than a full glass of OJ!
-There is truth in the joke that pregnant women want burgers: Your body needs iron!
+Maybe your body wants some Vitamin C, and you can opt for an orange instead, which provides some extra fiber and less sugar than a full glass of OJ.
+There is truth in the joke that pregnant people want burgers: Your body needs iron!
 So maybe you enjoy that burger one day (perhaps with a whole wheat bun and healthy condiments!), but then opt for other healthier red meat sources on other days.

 - Get plenty of sleep: More than ever now is the time to prioritize sleep: Getting enough sleep better enables your body to reap the benefits of nutrients and exercise.